Support for "Virtual Fonts"

 The generation of virtual font files is particularly easy.

-The GENVF.EXE program included with the library auto-generates virtual fonts by converting existing soft-font files, pictures images, or BMP files into a single set of virtual font files (here called vf.*).
-The files contain all information needed for font locating, look-up, and access management.
+The GENVF.EXE program included with the library auto-generates virtual fonts by converting existing soft-font files, pictures, images, BMP files, and PNG files into a single set of virtual font files (here called vf.*).
+The files contain all the information needed for font locating, look-up, and access management.

 Virtual Font files